-I’m someone just like everyone else: the trees, the critters, the water, and the earth – writing, designing, and striving to un-map and deconstruct the systems which divide us… and finding happiness in between.
+I’m someone just like everyone else: the trees, the critters, the water, and the earth – writing, designing, and striving to be carefully critical.

 – Christin Hu